lilhope/odnl/README.md

 - [x] Use [ROIAlign](https://arxiv.org/pdf/1703.06870.pdf) instead of RoIPooling(cpu farward and backward was implemented,I'm working on the GPU code)
 - encode sentences using CNN,which seems more effcient for short text.
 - dilation CNN to get image feature.
+- add a demo,I think a onlie domo is needed.

 ## Reference and acknowlegement